trick77/docker-observium/README.md

 ## Features

 - Observium configuration settings can be defined using environment variables in the `observium/.env` file and get translated to PHP at runtime
-- Uses container-based scheduling mechanism using Ofelia instead of Linux OS cron
+- Uses container-based scheduling mechanism using Ofelia instead of Linux crontab/cron jobs
 - Does not use supervisord
 - No log files, no log file rotation - everything is sent to stdout
 - Uses Traefik reverse-proxy for easy ACME certificate generation